-This lesson is PART 1 of a series of English lessons created to help you reduce your accent and communicate more clearly in English.
+This lesson is Part 1 of a series of pronunciation lessons that I created to help you relax your accent and communicate more clearly in English.

 I have got an awesome lesson for all of you today.